-The English Department inspires students to become life lovers of literature and confident, respectful communicators who are not afraid to voice their own opinion
+The English Department inspires pupils to become life lovers of literature and confident, respectful communicators who are not afraid to voice their own opinion.

 Mrs Griffith, Assistant Head